Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 The `OR` operator is interpreted as "at least one is required, more than one or all can be returned".

-If not otherwise specified, by default search fragments will be `ORed` together.
+By default search fragments will be `ORed` together.

 ```text
 big yellow banana